Debt Settlements: Is Debt Negotiation for You?

 - Set realistic estimates of what you need for your monthly living expenses, such as food, utilities, fuel, etc. Some people set these amounts too low and it gets them in to trouble later on.
 If you intend to negotiate with your creditors for an alternate repayment plan, then you need to make sure you can stick to that plan before you present it to your creditor.
 Don't get your creditor to agree to an alternate repayment plan and then not be able to live up to your end of the deal because you discovered you need $380 each month for groceries instead of $300.

 - You must cut out all the fat from your budget.
 You can't expect a creditor to negotiate with you for alternate repayment plans or a reduced settlement if you aren't willing to make sacrifices yourself.
-Visit the Budgeting and Ways to Save Money sections of this website to find tips on developing a budget and cutting your expenses.
+Visit the Budgeting section of this website to find tips on developing a budget and cutting your expenses.
 By examining your personal finances, you might realize that you can easily free up $300 each month or as much as $600 each month to pay towards your debt or to use to negotiate for reduced settlements.

 Some people discover that they can pay off their debts without bankruptcy, credit counseling or debt negotiation if they cut back on their expenses and refinance.
 Ideally, this is what you want to do.
 It is the best way to get out of debt without damaging your credit rating.